csgillespie/efficientR/main.md

 The issue flagged by Ada of having a 'great variety' of ways to solve a problem is key to understanding how efficient R programming differs from efficient programming in other languages.
 R is notorious for allowing users to solve problems in many ways.
 This is due to R's inherent flexibility, in which almost "anything can be modified after it is created" [@Wickham2014].
 R's inventors, Ross Ihaka and Robert Gentleman, designed it to be this way: a cell in a data frame can be selected in multiple ways in *base R* alone (three of which are illustrated later in this Chapter, in Section \@ref(benchmarking-example)).
 This is useful, allowing programmers to use the language as best suits their needs, but can be confusing for people looking for the 'right' way of doing things and can cause inefficiencies if you don't understand the language well.

 R's notoriety for being able to solve a problem in multiple different ways has grown with the proliferation of community contributed packages.
 In this book we focus on the *best* way of solving problems, from an efficiency perspective.
 Often it is instructive to discover *why* a certain way of doing things is faster than others.
 However, if your aim is simply to *get stuff done*, you only need to know what is likely to be the most efficient way.
 In this way R's flexibility can be inefficient: although it is likely easier to find *a* way of solving any given problem in R than other languages, solving the problem with R may make it harder to find *the best* way to solve that problem, as there are so many.
 This book tackles this issue head-on by recommending what we believe are the most efficient approaches.
-We hope you trust our views, based on years of R using and teaching, but we also hope that you challenge them at times and test them, with benchmarks, if you suspect there's a better way of doing things (thanks the R's flexibility and ability to interface with other languages there may well be).
+We hope you trust our views, based on years of R using and teaching, but we also hope that you challenge them at times and test them, with benchmarks, if you suspect there's a better way of doing things (thanks to R's flexibility and ability to interface with other languages there may well be).

-It is well known that R code can promote *algorithmic efficiency* compared with low level languages for certain tasks, especially if was written by someone who doesn't fully understand the language.
+It is well known that R code can promote *algorithmic efficiency* compared with low level languages for certain tasks, especially if the code was written by someone who doesn't fully understand the language.
 But it is worth highlighting the numerous ways that R *encourages* and *guides* efficiency, especially programmer efficiency:

 - R is not compiled but it calls compiled code.
-This means that you get the best of both worlds: R thankfully removes the laborious stage of compiling your code before being able to run it, but provides impressive speed gains by calling compiled C, FORTRAN and other language behind the scenes.
+This means that you get the best of both worlds: R thankfully removes the laborious stage of compiling your code before being able to run it, but provides impressive speed gains by calling compiled C, FORTRAN and other languages behind the scenes.
 - R is a functional and object orientated language [@Wickham2014].
 This means that it is possible to write complex and flexible functions in R that get a huge amount of work done with a single line of code.
 - R uses RAM for memory.
 This may seem obvious but it's worth saying: RAM is much faster than any hard disk system.
 Compared with databases, R is therefore very fast at common data manipulation, processing and modelling operations.
 RAM is now cheaper than ever, meaning the potential downside of this feature are further away than ever.
 - R is supported by excellent Integrated Development Environments (IDEs).
-The environment in which you program can have a huge impact on *programmer efficiency* as it can provide supportting help quickly, allow for interactive plotting, and allow your R projects to be tightly integrated with other aspects of your project such as file management, version management and interactive visualisation systems, as discussed in \@ref(rstudio).
+The environment in which you program can have a huge impact on *programmer efficiency* as it can provide supporting help quickly, allow for interactive plotting, and allow your R projects to be tightly integrated with other aspects of your project such as file management, version management and interactive visualisation systems, as discussed in \@ref(rstudio).
 - R has a strong user community.
 This boosts efficiency because if you encounter a problem that has not yet been solved, you can simply ask the community.
 If it is a new, clearly stated and reproducible question asked on a popular forum such as [StackOverflow](http://stackoverflow.com/questions/tagged/r) or an appropriate [R list](https://www.r-project.org/mail.html), you are likely to get a response from an accomplished R programmer within minutes.
 The obvious benefit of this crowd-sourced support system is that the efficiency benefits of the answer will from that moment be available to everyone.

 Efficient R programming is the implementation of efficient programming practices in R. All languages are different, so efficient R code does not look like efficient code in another language.
 Many packages have been optimised for performance so, for some operations, achieving maximum computational efficiency may simply be a case of selecting the appropriate package and using it correctly.
 There are many ways to get the same result in R, and some are very slow.
 Therefore *not* writing slow code should be prioritized over writing fast code.

-Returning to the analogy of the two cars sketched in the preface, efficient R programming for some use cases can simply mean trading in your old and heavy and gas guzzling hummer function for a lightweight velomobile.
+Returning to the analogy of the two cars sketched in the preface, efficient R programming for some use cases can simply mean trading in your old, heavy, and gas guzzling hummer function for a lightweight velomobile.
 The search for optimal performance often has diminishing returns so it is important to find bottlenecks in your code to prioritise work for maximum increases in computational efficiency.
 Linking back to R's notoriety as a flexible language, efficient R programming can be interpretted as finding a solution that is **fast enough** in terms of *computational efficiency* but **as fast as possible** in terms of *programmer efficiency*.
 After all, you and your co-workers probably have better and more valuable pastimes outside work so it is more important for you to get the job done quickly and take the time off for other interesting persuits.

 ## Why efficiency?